Grand Trunk Road: Modern period

 In the 1830s the East India Company started a program of metalled road construction, for both commercial and administrative purposes.
 The road, now named the Grand Trunk Road, from Calcutta, through Delhi, to Kabul, Afghanistan was rebuilt at a cost of £1000/mile.

 The road is mentioned in a number of literary works including those of Foster and Rudyard Kipling.
-Kipling described the road as: "Look!
-Look again! and chumars, bankers and tinkers, barbers and bunnias, pilgrims – and potters – all the world going and coming.
-It is to me as a river from which I am withdrawn like a log after a flood.
+Kipling described the road in Kim: "'Look!
+Brahmins and chumars, bankers and tinkers, barbers and bunnias, pilgrims and potters – all the world going and coming. ...'
 And truly the Grand Trunk Road is a wonderful spectacle.
 It runs straight, bearing without crowding India's traffic for fifteen hundred miles – such a river of life as nowhere else exists in the world."

 Republic of India

 The ensemble of historic sites along the road in India was submitted to the tentative list of UNESCO World Heritage Sites in 2015, under the title "Sites along the Uttarapath, Badshahi Sadak, Sadak-e-Azam, Banho, Grand Trunk Road".
-The Indian sections of the Grand Trunk Road coincide with NH 19, NH 112 and NH 44 of the National Highways in India.
+A section of this Road is mapped in a 2026 in a Punjab GIS-based study.The Indian sections of the Grand Trunk Road coincide with NH 19, NH 112 and NH 44 of the National Highways in India.

 Psephologists sometimes refer to the area around the GT Road as the "GT Road belt" it is also known as Gujarat road sometimes within the context of elections.
 For example, during the elections in Haryana the area on either side of the GT Road from Ambala to Sonipat, which has 28 legislative assembly constituencies where there is no dominance of one caste or community, is referred to as the "GT road belt of Haryana".

 Islamic Republic of Pakistan

 The road coincides with the current N-5 (Lahore, Gujranwala, Gujrat, Lalamusa, Kharian, Jhelum, Rawalpindi, Peshawar and Khyber Pass towards Jalalabad in Afghanistan) in Pakistan and AH1 (Torkham-Jalalabad to Kabul) to Ghazni in Afghanistan.

 Part of the highway was built on the ancient Grand Trunk Road (commonly known as G.T.
 Road) which came under jurisdiction of the new state after the independence of Pakistan in 1947.
 The historical Grand Trunk Route extended from Wagha, Punjab to Peshawar, Khyber Pakhtunkhwa.
-The original highways were Peshawar-Torkham Road, Grand Trunk Road (Peshawar-Lahore), Lahore-Multan Road, Multan-Bahawalpur Road, KLP Road (Bahawal Pur-Rahim Yar Khan), Karachi-Rahim Yar Khan Road.
+The original highways were Peshawar-Torkham Road, Grand Trunk Road (Peshawar-Lahore), Lahore-Multan Road, Multan-Bahawalpur Road, KLP Road (Bahawalpur-Rahim Yar Khan), Karachi-Rahim Yar Khan Road.

 The federal government has approved a major upgrade of the Grand Trunk (G.T.)
 Road (N-5) for conversion into a uniform three-lane carriageway.

-Distance guide between cities

-Distance calculation is based as per Google Maps.
+Route